elliotmangini/blog-agile-01/README.md

 <br />

 If you are a new developer with an understanding of Object Oriented programming, Agile is sort of like modular task management.
 When you hear about self-organizing cross-functional teams, those are words associated with Agile.
-Agile organizes the work being done similar to a functional programming mindset.
+Agile organizes the work being done similar to a functional programming mindset where concerns are separated and flexibility is ensured.
 If you look at Agile like that a lot of these concepts are going to seem familiar.

 <br />